 Hostels are great – here’s why:

 It’s a sad reality that hostels have got a bad rap in the past.
 “Are hostels safe?”
 You ask… Someone always pipes up with a horror story – “My friend found a cockroach in her bed” etc – and then there were the films… Taken… Hostel… etc… which didn’t help things at all.
-But at Euroventure we love hostels and we’re trying to spread the message that things have come on a lot in recent years.
-Hostels are cheap, sociable, clean and often pretty luxurious!
-What’s more they’re the only way to stay if you’re travelling solo.
-So with that in mind, let us dispel once and for all myths that we’ve heard from you guys…
+But at Euroventure we love hostels and we’re trying to spread the message that things have changed a lot in recent years.

 1. Hostels are dirty

-In addition, if you travel with Euroventure, you’re doubly safe, since we check out each of our hostels personally to make sure they meet our high standards of accommodation.
-If they don’t, we don’t use them.
+We check them regularly, and if they don’t step up, we don’t use them.
 Simple as that.
 By travelling with us, you eliminate the risk of a dodgy hostel.

 2. Hostels are basic

 FALSE.
-Post 2000, we’re in the era of the Boutique Hostel.
-Gone are the days of a cold bunk bed and communal showers.
+These days we’re well and truly in the era of the Boutique Hostel.
+Gone are the days of a chilly bunk bed and communal showers.
 Now staying in hostels is all about quirky decor, comfy beds, in-hostel bars and plentiful free wifi.
 Hostel staff are always keen to make you love their city, so you’re likely to come across loads of sociable activities hosted by the hostels we use – think pub crawls, walking tours, club nights etc.

 3. Hostels are in the middle of nowhere